tirucloud/Python-Zero-To-Hero-Series/Day-0/Basics.md

 - Massive community and abundant resources
 - High demand in the job market
 - Versatile: one language, many use cases
+- Python is easier than C, C++ and Java.
+- Companies like Google, Youtube, Dropbox etc are using Python as a main language or a support language.

+## The website known as Reddit is totally written in the python language.

 ---